-Marisa Davila is tickled pink…
+Marisa Davila is a (pink) lady…

 Grease: Rise of the Pink Ladies is written and executive produced by creator Annabel Oakes, who also serves as showrunner.

-The series will feature new original music, written and executive produced by Tranter, a Grammy-nominated songwriter and producer known for albums by Dua Lipa, Lady Gaga’s and The Chicks.
-Sims, whose work has appeared in When the Beat Drops, 13 The Musical and RuPaul’s Drag Race, will choreograph the musical numbers for the series.
+The series will feature new original music, written and executive produced by Justin Tranter, a Grammy-nominated songwriter.
+Jamal Sims, whose work has appeared in When the Beat Drops, 13 The Musical, and RuPaul’s Drag Race, will choreograph the musical numbers for the series.
 Alethea Jones will direct the first episode and produce.